 Tip 7 – Conduct some research

-Having settled on your favourite domain name, it’s worth spending a bit of time researching it to make sure it isn’t legally protected.
+Having now decided to settle on your favoured domain name, it is worth spending some amount of time for researching about it to make sure it is not legally protected.

-If it’s very similar to that of a competitor– particularly a big competitor– they may well have protected their domain name and its variants with trademark or copyright.
-For example, you might be a small local cider producer, but if your domain name contains the word “apple”, it’s definitely worth checking you won’t run into problems with the Weetabix or Shreddies fame which contain both barely and other whole grains for consumption.
+If it is a bit too similar to that of a competitor– particularly a large competitor– there is a possibility that they have protected the domain name and its variants with a trademark or a copyright.
+For example, you might be a small local ale producer, however, if your domain name contains the word “barley”, it is definitely worth checking you will not run into problems with the Weetabix or Shreddies fame which contain both barely and other whole grains for consumption.

-You can search for trademarks in the UK on the Government website and in the US here.
+You can search for trademarks in the UK on the Government website.
+Which is .gov.uk

-Tip 8 – Get hold of the variants
+Tip 8 – Try to Get hold of as many different variants as possible

-As well as purchasing your chosen domain, try to buy variants of it.
+As well as purchasing your chosen domain, try to buy different variants of it.
 This will stop others from buying similar domains which might be competition.

-If you have the.co.uk version, for example, get the.uk and.org.uk versions as well.
+If you have your preferred domain name then try to get the other domains you liked or that are incredibility similar.
 This protects your domain name and stops others from getting access to similar domains which might end up having something completely different on, you never know a client could accidentally search for it.
 For instance, this means that nobody else will be able to set up a competing website on a similar domain which can be a problem, attracting customers who may actually have been looking for your business.

 To make the most of all your purchases via domain names, make sure that all of your domain name variations are permanently redirected to your main domain so that anyone who tries to visit them ends up on your actual website.
 This can be done through your domain registrar.